 Skip to Content

-Many landlords require tenants to buy renter’s insurance.
-The property owner likely has insurance covering the rental property, but that policy does not protect a tenant’s personal property.
-In the event of a fire or burglary, a renter’s insurance policy will help a renter replace personal items that were damaged or stolen, and also protects a tenant against liability claims should someone injure themselves while visiting the property.
+Many landlords require tenants to purchase renter’s insurance.
+Although the property owner likely has insurance covering the rental property, that policy doesn’t protect a tenant’s personal property.
+In cases of a fire, burglary, or other damaging events, a renter’s insurance policy will help a renter replace personal items that were damaged or stolen and protect a renter against liability claims should someone injure themselves while visiting the property.

-For the most part, individual tenants bring their own renter’s insurance policy.
-Renter’s insurance usually only covers you and your personal property; it does not include other people living in the house.
-But it is occasionally possible to share renter’s insurance with a roommate.
-Even if state laws vary, in some states, you can add a roommate to a renter’s insurance policy.
-In most cases, to share a renter’s insurance policy, each person covered by the policy would need to be listed on the lease as well as listed on the insurance policy itself.
+Most of the time, individual tenants carry their own renter’s insurance policy.
+Renter’s insurance generally only covers you and your personal property, not the personal property of any other person living in the rental unit.
+However, sharing renter’s insurance with a roommate is possible in some cases.
+Although state laws vary, it may be possible to add a roommate to a renter’s insurance policy in some states.
+In most cases, to share a renter’s insurance policy, each person covered by the policy must be listed on both the lease and the insurance policy itself.

-There are times when sharing a renter’s insurance policy makes sense.
-If you are sharing a Brooklyn rental home with a relative or with a partner in a stable, longstanding relationship, it may be worth it to help reduce the cost.
+There are situations when sharing a renter’s insurance policy makes sense.
+If you share a rental home with a relative or partner in a longstanding relationship, it may help reduce the cost of maintaining separate policies.
+Sharing a renter’s insurance policy with someone you trust and who has similar insurance needs can be convenient and cost-effective.

-But just because you can share renter’s insurance doesn’t automatically mean that you should.
-If you share a renter’s insurance policy with a roommate, you also share their insurance history.
-If your roommate files a claim, that claim will reflect on your insurance record as well.
-That may mean increased insurance rates in the future, even though you were not the one who filed the claim.
+However, just because you can share a renter’s insurance policy doesn’t always mean it’s the best choice.
+When you share a renter’s insurance policy with a roommate, you also share their insurance history.
+This means that if your roommate files a claim, that claim will appear on your insurance record as well.
+As a result, this could lead to increased insurance rates in the future, even if you did not file the claim yourself.

-There are a few other important things to think about before sharing a renter’s insurance policy.
-The cost of renter’s insurance is usually based on how expensive your personal possessions are.
-If one roommate has far more valuable things than the other, then the roommate with the budget furniture will end up paying more than they should in a 50/50 split.
+There are other important things to consider before sharing a renter’s insurance policy.
+The cost of renter’s insurance typically depends on how expensive your possessions are.
+If one roommate owns significantly more valuable items than the other, the roommate with more modest belongings may end up paying more than they should if the costs are split evenly.

-It’s also important to bear in mind that roommate arrangements can change quite unexpectedly.
-If one roommate needs to move because of a new career opportunity or other reasons, the cost of the renter’s insurance policy may fall completely on the remaining roommate.
-This can lead to spending far more than you should for that policy.
+It’s also essential to remember that roommate arrangements may change unexpectedly.
+If your roommate needs to move because of a new job or other personal reasons, the cost of the renter’s insurance policy may fall entirely on the remaining roommate.
+This could result in paying far more than you should for the policy.

-If you are thinking about sharing a renter’s insurance policy with a roommate, it’s important first to consider your individual situation first.
-Then, talk to both an insurance agent and your roommate.
-Having a truthful conversation with everyone involved can help you make the right choice.
+If you’re considering sharing a renter’s insurance policy with a roommate, it’s crucial to evaluate your individual situation carefully.
+Then, discuss your plans with both an insurance agent and your roommate.
+Having an honest conversation with all involved parties will help you understand the potential consequences and make the right decision.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.